KxSystems/javakdb/README.md

 ```java
 c.close();
 ```

+Closing unused connections is important to help avoid unnecessary resource usage on the remote process.

 The Java driver is effectively a data marshaller between Java and kdb+; sending an object to kdb+ typically results in kdb+ evaluating that object in some manner.
 The default message handlers on the kdb+ side are initialized to the kdb+ value operator, which means they will evaluate a string expression, e.g.
 ```java